Learning that values context and complexity

 What workshops are available for my school or team?

-I offer twelve workshops that span futures thinking, AI companions, algorithmic awareness, executive function, creative AI, and leadership strategy, each built around blended literacies and real collaboration.
+I offer twelve workshops that span futures thinking, AI companions, algorithmic awareness, executive function, creative AI, assessment redesign, and leadership.
+Each one is customizable.

 Browse the full workshop menu →